Team OnBeat

 Jessica Charles

-Miss Jess began ballet lessons at the age of 4 and has loved dance ever since.
-She completed RAD ballet exams up to Advanced 2 (with distinction).
-She has also had many years experience in other styles of dance including lyrical, contemporary, jazz, tap and broadway/musical theatre.
+Jessica began dancing at the age of 4 and has loved dance ever since.
+She completed RAD ballet exams up to Grade 8 and Advanced 2 (with distinction) earning her the title of Associate of the Royal Academy of Dance (ARAD).
+She also had many years of experience in other styles of dance including lyrical, contemporary, jazz, tap and Broadway/musical theatre.

 Caitlin Schilg